Property Graph Exchange Format (PG)

 Each edge is a JSON object with one optional and four mandatory fields:

-• id (optional) the edge identifier, being a non-empty string.
+• id (optional) the edge identifier, being a non-empty string, or the value null equivalent to no edge identifier.
 Edge identifiers MUST be unique per PG-JSON document.

 • undirected (optional) a boolean value whether the edge is undirected